604adrian/604adrian/README.md

 I make stuff with JavaScript
 ----------------------------

 I have a BA in Honours Philosophy from UBC.
-I graduated just under a year ago, and since then I have been teaching myself how to develop websites and web applications (HTML, CSS, JavaScript, ReactJS, React Native).
+I graduated just under a year ago, and since then I have been teaching myself how to develop websites and web applications (HTML5, CSS, JavaScript, ReactJS, React Native).
 I've become proficient in all the skills required of a competent front-end developer, but I'm still perfecting the art of the backend (currently focused on mastering Express and MongoDB).

 *   🌍  From Vancouver BC, moving to Winnipeg MB
 *   ✉️   You can contact me at [adrianzj@protonmail.com](mailto:adrianzj@protonmail.com)